idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step04_mms.md

 !listing tutorial03_verification/step04_mms/2d_main.i link=False block=Functions

-The "volumetric" portions equation weak form are defined using the [Kernel System](syntax/Kernels/index.md) in the `[Kernels]` block, for this example this can be done with the use of three `Kernel` objects as follows.
+The "volumetric" portion of the weak form are defined using the [Kernel System](syntax/Kernels/index.md) in the `[Kernels]` block, for this example this can be done with the use of three `Kernel` objects as follows.